In the music production industry today, the difference between home studio and professional studio is very important.

 Drawbacks of Professional Studios

 However, recording in a professional studio also comes with its own set of challenges and drawbacks.
-While professional studios offer the best equipment and acoustics, they come at a high cost.
+While i think professional studios offer the best equipment and acoustics, they come at a high cost.
 Studio time can be expensive, and scheduling can be inflexible.
 However, the investment can pay off in terms of recording quality and professional polish, which might be necessary for certain projects.
 Some of the disadvantages include:

 The Basics: What Defines a Home Recording Studio